-Christ Church Church of England School has a distinctive Christian ethos, which is at the heart of the school.
+St. Mary Magdalene Church of England School is an all-through school for pupils aged 3-19.
+It has a distinctive Christian ethos, which is at the heart of the school.
 It provides an inclusive, caring and supportive environment where children learn and flourish in a setting shaped by Christian values.
 We welcome applications from all members of the community and we ask all parents to respect the Christian ethos of our school and its importance to our community.

-The Governing Body is responsible for the admission of pupils to the school and admits a total of 30 pupils for our Reception class every year.
+The Governing Body is responsible for the admission of pupils to the school and admits a total of 90 pupils into four Reception classes, with 60 Reception pupils at our Woolwich Campus (SE18) and 30 Reception pupils at our Peninsula Campus (SE10).
 The admission number has been agreed between the Governing Body and the Local Authority and applies to the year 2026.